Skip to main content

 I began sharing articles about astrobiology – the study of life in the universe – along with activity ideas and printable learning packs.
 These included puzzles, colouring pages, quizzes, and worksheets — all free to use and download.

-The name Pale Blue Marbles is a nod to the search for other habitable worlds – and a blending of two iconic images of our home planet: The Pale Blue Dot and The Blue Marble.
+The name Pale Blue Marbles was inspired by two iconic images of our home planet: The Pale Blue Dot and The Blue Marble.

 Looking forward